Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 As with the previous example, in this case the FIDO token again have a token-specific timeout to allow silent authentication for a period of time after a successful user verification.
 Unlike in the previous example, this time there is a grace period that still allows a silent authentication for a while after the timer expired.
 The intention is to not kick out the user in the moment the timer expires, i.e. a user is currently not in the vicinity of the device at that time, but one would not want to kick out the user if it needs to reconnect due to poor wifi performance.
-Instead, the user may choose a convinient time to verify their identity/presence within this grace period.
+Instead, the user may choose a convenient time to verify their identity/presence within this grace period.

 The protocol flow is the same as the previous example, but this time the second Authentication Request from the server cannot be answered from the client, since the user is not performing the user verification.
 Instead, the client will send an Error message with error code TODO (FIDO authentication Timeout).